 - Caffeine can reduce the absorption of osteoporosis and thyroid medications.

 - Caffeine can boost the effect of asthma medications.
 Your body can respond as if you’re taking a higher dose.

 - Caffeine has been linked to a greater response from analgesic pain medications like ibuprofen (Advil and Motrin).
 The mechanism isn’t fully understood, but caffeine may promote the absorption of analgesics.

 - Taking caffeine with stimulant medications can create stronger side effects like jitteriness, headaches and an increased heart rate.

 Alcohol can have varying effects on the CYP450 enzymes responsible for medication metabolism.
 Additionally, depending on the medication with which it is combined, alcohol poses the dangers of liver damage, palpitations, or even stomach bleeding.

 Because of alcohol’s depressant effect, any medications with a similar side effect can be dangerous.
-You may experience drowsiness, a slowed heart rate, blood pressure changes, and loss of coordination when consuming alcohol and a depressant.
+You may experience drowsiness, a slowed heart rate, blood pressure changes, difficulty in breathing, and loss of coordination when consuming alcohol and a depressant.